retirement, annuities, long term care, pensions on divorce

 The impact of any percentage against the members pension rights due to an earmarking order or pension sharing order may, if required, be reflected in the report by a calculation of the members reduced benefits or negative deferred pension at the normal pension age, so the final position of both parties can be clearly seen.

-Pension analysis results
+Pension audit results

 The following table summarises the findings from recent cases of UK divorce and the value added by the the pension audit.